hemantshekhawat/cakephp-gearman/README.md

 nohup ./Console/Cake NameOfShell 2>&1 > /dev/null &
 ```

+You can also consider using the Daemon task in the [cakephp-shells](https://github.com/davidsteinsland/cakephp-shells) repo.

 ## Other
 The worker can be written in whatever language supports Gearman.
 This means that your worker registers at the Gearman server, and your client requests the specific method.